EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 # Pod v4.0 is compatible with Python versions 3.9 to 3.12.
 # Check also [Status of Python versions](https://devguide.python.org/versions/) to ensure you're not using an obsolete one.
 pod@pod:~$ sudo apt-get install -y python3-pip
+# For Python 3.9
+# pod@pod:~$ sudo pip3 install virtualenvwrapper
+# For Python >= 3.10
-pod@pod:~$ sudo pip3 install virtualenvwrapper
+pod@pod:~$ sudo pip3 install virtualenvwrapper --break-system-packages
 ```

-Since python 3.10, it is no longer possible to install pip outside an environment.
+> ⚠️ Since python 3.10, it is no longer possible to install pip outside an environment.
 To install *virtualenvwrapper*, you must add **--break-system-packages** at the end of the line.

 At the end of the .bashrc file, add these lines: